 Section 1 Dues shall be set at a specified amount each year by vote of the Executive Board.
 Dues are currently set at $20.00 per year or $11.00 per semester.

 Section 2 Dues must be paid in full by members per semester or year involved in the club to be considered an Active Member.
 Semester dues must be paid in full by the third general body meeting of that semester.
-All meetings and activities shall be open to anyone who is affiliated and in good standing with The Ohio State University unless predetermined by the Executive Board to be a members-only event however there may be an additional fee for non dues-paying members.
+All meetings and activities shall be open to anyone who is affiliated and in good standing with The Ohio State University unless predetermined by the Executive Board to be a members-only event; however there may be an additional fee for non dues-paying members.
 Extenuating circumstances will be considered by the Executive Board on a case-by-case basis.

 Article XI Meetings